 President and Chief Executive Officer, Cox Enterprises

-During his 18-year career at Cox, Taylor has held numerous positions within the company.
+During his 19-year career at Cox, Taylor has held numerous positions within the company.
 Taylor previously served as chief operating officer of Cox Enterprises, where he had oversight of the company’s three subsidiaries, as well as its long-term growth and investment plans.
 He also served as senior vice president of field operations for Cox Communications, the company’s broadband and cable division.
 As executive vice president of Cox Media Group, he oversaw its largest television, radio, newspaper and digital properties, and led the creation of the company’s first cross-platform newsroom.
 Taylor began his career as a reporter for the Grand Junction Daily Sentinel in Colorado.

 Taylor is a board member of Food Well Alliance and PATH Foundation, a member of the Carter Center Board of Councilors and a former board chair of American Rivers.
 He received his bachelor's degree in human and organizational development from Vanderbilt University, where he now serves on the board of trust.
 An avid outdoorsman and conservationist, he is the author of “The Longest Cast: The Fly-Fishing Journey of a Lifetime.”
 He donated the royalties from the book to the International Game Fishing Association for the preservation of endangered fishing sanctuaries.